NSPurington/Linux-Server-Metal-Catalog/README.md

 # LANGUAGES

-This app is programmed entirely in Python code, and uses Flask, SQL Alchemy, and Psycopg2 to interact with non-Python sources.
+This app is programmed with Python back-end code, and uses Flask, SQL Alchemy, and Psycopg2 to interact with non-Python sources.
+HTML and CSS are used for front-end structure and styling.

 # AKNOWLEDGEMENTS